shaggyze/uotiara/README.md

 >>Frequently asked questions<<
-If you get PACK malformated or a 'delete etc language.Package'(http://puu.sh/5iDlT.jpg) error then delete language.pack from the package folder then run mabinogi.exe to download a new language.pack and it should let you apply mods again.
+If Characters being invisible isn't to your liking, check disable character render in kanan and in tiara uncheck invisble robes or numpad / character minimization in mabi settings.

 To Remove Graphic Always Noon Sky:
 Find these 3 mods in the installer and uncheck.
-If you use abyss/kanan you can delete the files manually and if you use mabipacker/UOTiaraPack.bat delete UOTiara.pack in package folder.
+If you use abyss/kanan you can delete the files manually and if you use mabi-pack2/UOTiaraPack.bat delete uotiara_00001.it in package folder.

 Section Always noon sky 1